allaremean/La-Liga-API/README.md

 5. Test endpoints using Swagger.

 ## Author
-Project developed as part of a backend API exercise to showcase what has been learnt.
+Project developed as part of a backend API exercise to showcase .NET knowledge depth.